octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 You can now understand the power of the blockchain, a fully secured system without the need for a bank or any centralized entity.
 All you need is a random number to create a private key and then a public key, and start receiving money.
 Note that public keys are pseudonymous and not anonymous.
 You will need to associate your public key with your identity documents if you want to transfer some money to your bank account.

 ## About Energy consumption
-You know that mining is nothing more than repeatedly trying random _nonce_ to solve a very arbitrary problem in the first place and obtain the coinbase reward.
+You also now know that mining is nothing more than repeatedly trying random _nonce_ to solve a very arbitrary problem in the first place and obtain the coinbase reward.
 Everyone is basically in competition, and the more computational power and the electricity you use, the better your chances.
 This, unfortunately, has a detrimental effect on the environment.
 Bitcoin mining has recently passed 100 TWh [[2]](/blockchain-basics/proof-of-work#references) in energy consumption, more than entire countries like Switzerland (56 TWh) or Finland (84 TWh).
 All this just to find an arbitrary number that does nothing except selecting a person in the world to be the next validator.
 Isn't there a better alternative?
 Isn't there a consensus that would be more cooperative and less competitive?
 We're going to see in the next chapter a few examples of so-called _next generation consensuses_ (including the consensus used by Tezos) that work just as well as _PoS_ but with much lower energy consumption.

 ## References